kevin-chalmers/set08103/lectures/lecture22/README.md

 Patents are about protecting an idea rather than a creative work.
 For example, if you design a better CPU, you will want to protect that idea so you can make the most money from it.
 Patents aim to protect inventions.

 Patents are typically applied to physically realisable ideas.
 [Software patents](https://en.wikipedia.org/wiki/Software_patent) are an evolving field, but typically a program cannot be patented in most of the world.
 The US is different.
 A key element is the definition of a program: a form of algorithm.
-As an algorithm is a mathematical idea, this cannot be patented as they are considered already to exist and are just discovered.
+As an algorithm is a mathematical idea, and this cannot be patented as they are considered already to exist and are just discovered.
 However, it is not as clear cut.

 In the UK, *programs for computers* are not patentable as defined in law.
 In other words, computation is not patentable.
 Implementing a business process as a piece of software is such an example.
 However, if a program makes a significant, non-obvious, part of a technical solution it might be patentable.
 A control system for an industrial process might be patentable.

-As with copyright, any patents will likely be claimed by your employer.
+As with copyright, any patents will normally be claimed by your employer.
 Depending on your organisation, they may seek patents in the US where such things are easier.
 Some organisations may give a bonus for patentable work as long term it provides a competitive advantage to the organisation.

 ### Licensing